redwoodjs/redwoodjs-com-archive/ROADMAP.md

 # Roadmap

-_Last updated 20 May 2021_
+_Last updated 29 September 2021_

-We plan on releasing a `v1.0` release candidate soon.
+RedwoodJS is very close to a stable version 1.0.
+In the last two years, the project has matured significantly and is already used in production by a number of startups.
+We intend to have a 1.0 release candidate before the end of 2021 and to release a truly production-ready 1.0 in early 2022.
+If you want to follow along with development, we are updating the ["Current Release Sprint"](https://github.com/redwoodjs/redwood/projects) GitHub project board several times a week.
+Once the "On Deck" and "In Progress" columns are complete, we'll be publishing the v1.0.0-rc.

 At this stage of development, when it's so important to keep the finish line in mind, a high-level overview is invaluable.
 Hence, this roadmap, and these color-coded labels:

 - <span id="status-0" class="font-mono">Didn't start</span>
 - <span id="status-1" class="font-mono">Figuring it out</span>